encode/starlette/docs/events.md

 You might want to explicitly call into your event handlers in any test setup or test teardown code.

-Alternatively, Starlette provides a context manager that ensures the lifespan events are called.
+Alternatively, you can use `TestClient` as a context manager, to ensure that startup and shutdown events are called.

 ```python
 from example import app